mendoncagary/logistics-dashboard/README.md

 ## Getting Started

-To get you started you can simply download and extract the `numadic` repository and install the dependencies:
+To get you started you can simply download and extract the `logistics-dashboard` repository and install the dependencies:

 ### Prerequisites